raffecityt

 Hot Stamper Pressings of Albums with Huge Choruses

 Listen to the chorus on the first track, The Ark.
 On the best copies, it really gets loud without becoming harsh or shrill.
-So many popular albums have choruses (and guitar solos) that are no louder, and sometimes not even as loud, as the verses, which rob the songs of their drama.
+So many popular albums have choruses (and guitar solos) that are not much louder, and sometimes not even as loud, as the verses, which rob the songs of their drama.

 This recording has the potential to give you a dramatic, powerful, loud chorus and it’s a thrill when you find a pressing that delivers on that promise.